 - Decorate room for nursing home

-- Drop money in red kettle for Salvation Army
+- Drop money in the red kettle for Salvation Army

 - Donate toys to Goodwill